EnterpriseDB/tpa/docs/src/firstclusterdeployment.md

 sudo reboot
 ```

+!!!
+Warning
-**WARNING**: Giving a user the ability to speak to the Docker daemon
+    Giving a user the ability to speak to the Docker daemon
     lets them trivially gain root on the Docker host.
 Only trusted users
     should have access to the Docker daemon.

 ### Creating a configuration with TPA